Johnny (1980 film): Production

 Mahendran had a strong desire to make a film with Rajinikanth; hence he made this film simultaneously with Nenjathai Killathe.
 As the producer could not provide the equipment and facilities for the climax scene with a song, Mahendran was forced to use stock shots and manage to shoot with the limited facilities offered, but managed to mix the close-up shots with stock shot, and the scene came properly.
 This was the first time for which popular artist Jayaraj designed the costumes.
 He first drew the illustrations of scenes with costumes and then got them stitched, bringing in newness and style in Rajinikanth's look, which attracted the masses.
+It is Mahendran's first directorial based on an original concept.

 The scene where Archana (Sridevi) proposes to Johnny was shot in Ooty in a bungalow at midnight.
 When the scene was shot, the whole unit was silent, they saw only the characters of the film, not Rajinikanth and Sridevi.
 After the scene was shot, Rajinikanth appreciated Sridevi's acting and mentioned to Mahendran that though he tried, she overshadowed him in the scene.
 Because Rajinikanth played two roles, he was billed twice in the opening credits, as "Rajinikanth and Rajinikanth".
 To play Vidyasagar, Rajinikanth sported a centre-parted hairstyle and wore box-framed glasses.